-Because of underreporting and co-occurring injuries. the number of brain injuries is difficult to pinpoint exactly.
+Because of underreporting and co-occurring injuries, the number of brain injuries is difficult to pinpoint exactly.
 However, even then, it’s much larger than most people would expect.
 According to the CDC (US Centers for Disease Control and Prevention), there are approximately 1.5 million people in the U.S. who suffer from a traumatic brain injury each year.
 Of those, 50,000 people die from TBI each year and 85,000 will suffer long-term disabilities.

 Brain injuries are classified depending on how they originate.
 An acquired brain injury (ABI) includes any brain injury acquired after birth.
-A traumatic brain injury (TBI) is a type of ABI which involves an insult to the brain by an external force.
+A traumatic brain injury (TBI) is a type of ABI that involves an insult to the brain by an external force.
 An ABI can result from a number of conditions not considered external, such as tumors, toxins, degenerative diseases, strokes, or oxygen deprivation.

 Picture of a Traumatic Brain Injury